Bionic Bus Passenger Information Guide

 Ride Spacing Policy

 Due to scheduling constraints, it is necessary to require at least 30 minutes between a passenger’s drop-off and their next scheduled pick-up.
-This is important because Bionic needs to allow space between rides in order to accommodate ride requests from other passengers.
+The reason for this is because Bionic needs to allow space between rides in order to be able to accommodate ride requests from other passengers.

-A "permanent ride" is a ride that is automatically scheduled at the same time and day, every week, for the entire semester.
+A “permanent ride” is a ride that is automatically scheduled at the same time and day, every week, for the entire semester.
 Permanent rides are a privilege assigned to facilitate rider convenience and to utilize the available service more efficiently.
 Riders with permanent rides may also call in for additional rides at any time.
-Any permanent ride requests or changes must be arranged via email.
+Any permanent ride requests or changes must be communicated via email or mail.